7086cmd/slidev-addon-tikzjax/README.md

 This project utilizes [node-tikzjax](https://www.npmjs.com/package/node-tikzjax/v/1.0.0), which can compile TeX to SVG.

-Thanks, @kermanx, for providing advice on writing addons!
+Thanks, @_kerman, for providing advice on writing addons!

 ## License